jimshowalter/architecture-enforcer/README.md

 http://www.dependency-analyzer.org

-## Copyright ##
+## Copyright/Licensing ##

+The pf-CDA tool is free to use in binary form (the source is not available).
+In case the developer changes the licensing or takes down his site, the latest free version is checked into this github, along with individual jars from the zip.

-All files in this github except for the pf-CDA zip are subject to the following MIT license:
+All files in this github except for the pf-CDA zip and jars are subject to the following MIT license:

   Copyright 2019 jimandlisa.com.